hoooknew/pancake-spotify-player/README.md

 - [ ] there is a meaningful delay between when a state change in requested and when the changed state is available in the server.
 It tends to be less than 250ms.
 I think I need to verify the expected state change took place and retry otherwise.
 - [ ] retry on http errors
 - [ ] why don't the mouse up events trigger in the song and artist text boxes?
+- [ ] change the artist and title clicks to mouse up so the drag to move can work on top of them.
+- [ ] the clickable area for the title box includes the black space to the right.
+- [ ] the border on the bottom is missing.

 ## times to update the state